SyncfusionExamples/How-to-display-a-logarithmic-scale-in-the-WinUI-radial-gauge-control/README.md

 # How to display a logarithmic scale in the WinUI radial gauge control

-This repository contains sample for how to add a logarithmic axis to the [Syncfusion WinUi Radial Gauge](https://help.syncfusion.com/winui/radial-gauge/getting-started) control.
+This repository contains sample to add a logarithmic axis to the [Syncfusion WinUI Radial Gauge](https://help.syncfusion.com/winui/radial-gauge/getting-started) control.

 Please refer the KB through this [link](https://www.syncfusion.com/kb/13598/how-to-display-a-logarithmic-scale-in-the-winui-radial-gauge-control-sfradialgauge).